jsszhh/Google_Certificate_Capstone/Part 3. Visualization & Wrapping Up Findings/Tableau_Visuals.md

 (_Note._ This chart was mostly just for practice assembling and tweaking the elements of a tree map, like the coloration and percentage formula on the individual tiles.)

+The charts I made can be seen at my [TableauPublic profile.](https://public.tableau.com/app/profile/jack.hanna/vizzes)